 Braised, stewed, fried or boiled

+Off the bone neck end can be used for hamburgers and as minced meat.
 It is especially good for stews and broths.
 A 2nd category meat that gives any dish a gelatinous finish and gives great consistency to sauces.

 ACÉM – chuck